-Wildfire Risk Analytics
+Wildfire Risk and Mitigation Analytics

 The California Department of Insurance has recently adopted a new wildfire regulation that impacts how personal and commercial property insurers operate in the state.
 To meet changing compliance needs, FireLine®, Verisk’s holistic wildfire risk assessment solution, was enhanced to address requirements of the regulation.